timjs/system-b-paper/paper.typ

       else xx.filter(p)
 ```

-We see parameters in Boo are annotated with one of two _quantities_:
+We see parameters in System B are annotated with one of two _quantities_:
 1 for owned (affine linear) usage, and
 ε for borrowed (non-escaping) usage.
 In our example, `xs` is _owned_, and thus restricted to be used exactly once or not at all.